hueristiq/xurls/README.md

  format                    custom format (see below)

 FORMAT DIRECTIVES:
   %%                       a literal percent character
   %s                       the request scheme (e.g. https)
   %u                       the user info (e.g. user:pass)
   %d                       the domain (e.g. sub.example.com)
   %S                       the subdomain (e.g. sub)
   %r                       the root of domain (e.g. example)
   %t                       the TLD (e.g. com)
   %P                       the port (e.g. 8080)
   %p                       the path (e.g. /users)
   %e                       the path's file extension (e.g. jpg, html)
   %q                       the raw query string (e.g. a=1&b=2)
   %f                       the page fragment (e.g. page-section)
   %@                       inserts an @ if user info is specified
   %:                       inserts a colon if a port is specified
   %?                       inserts a question mark if a query string exists
   %#                       inserts a hash if a fragment exists
   %a                       authority (alias for %u%@%d%:%P)

+INPUT:
+ -u, --url string[]        target URL
+ -l, --list string         target URLs list file path

+TIP: For multiple input URLs use comma(,) separated value with `-u`,
+     specify multiple `-u`, load from file with `-l` or load from stdin.

+OUTPUT:
+     --unique bool         output unique values
+     --monochrome bool     display no color output
+ -s, --silent bool         stdout values only output -v, --verbose bool        stdout verbose output

 ```

 ### Examples